peruzzoarthur/posts/map-container-tile-layer/README.md

 Welcome back!
 In today's post, we’ll discuss how to use React with the [React Leaflet](https://react-leaflet.js.org/) library to display maps in our applications.

 In React Leaflet, the `MapContainer` component is a wrapper that serves as the parent container for the Leaflet map and its child components, such as tile layers, markers, popups, and other overlays.
 It initializes the Leaflet map instance and manages its lifecycle.
-For this example, we will use the following <code>MapContainer</code> props:
+For this example, we will use the following `MapContainer` props:

 - **center**: The initial geographical center of the map (latitude and longitude).
 - **zoom**: The initial zoom level of the map.
 - **style** or **className**: Used to apply styles to the map container (e.g., width and height).
 - **scrollWheelZoom**: Determines whether the user can zoom using the scroll wheel.

-On the other hand, the `<TileLayer>` component represents a tile layer, which is a type of map layer used to display map tiles from a specific source, such as OpenStreetMap, Google Maps, or custom tile servers.
+On the other hand, the `TileLayer` component represents a tile layer, which is a type of map layer used to display map tiles from a specific source, such as OpenStreetMap, Google Maps, or custom tile servers.
 It is essential for rendering the base map, which provides the visual representation of geographical data.
-For this example, we will use the following `<TileLayer>` props:
+For this example, we will use the following `TileLayer` props:

 - **url**: The URL template for fetching tiles.
 The template can include placeholders like `{s}`, `{z}`, `{x}`, and `{y}` for subdomains, zoom level, and tile coordinates.
 - **attribution**: A string containing the attribution text for the map data.

-The project I’ll be sharing today is a React TypeScript app set up with [Vite and Tailwind CSS](https://tailwindcss.com/docs/guides/vite).
+The [project](https://github.com/peruzzoarthur/posts/tree/master/map-container-tile-layer) I’ll be sharing today is a React TypeScript app set up with [Vite and Tailwind CSS](https://tailwindcss.com/docs/guides/vite).
 This post will demonstrate how to set up a map container and load different tile layers.

 Stay tuned for more posts in this series, where I’ll dive deeper into React components and share additional insights into my journey in web development!